sptrakesh/openapi2latex/README.md

 * Only supports loading local specification files in YAML format.
 JSON is not supported at present.
 * Not all properties/aspects of the specification are output in the generated LaTeX file.
 I selected what I felt are most relevant to be shared.
+* Markdown markup may not be fully translated to LaTeX.
+See [runtests.jl](runtests.jl) for basic rules implemented.

 The output is a LaTeX file, and hence can be easily modified as needed to further customise the final PDF document.